-Healthcare Inspectorate Wales (HIW) undertook a remote quality check of Thomas and Stroud Dental Surgery as part of its programme of assurance work.
-Thomas and Stroud Dental Surgery provides services to patients in and around Newport, Gwent.
+Healthcare Inspectorate Wales (HIW) undertook a remote quality check of Matthews and Jones Dental Practice as part of its programme of assurance work.
+Matthews and Jones Dental Practice provides services to patients in and around Monmouth.
 The practice is forms part of dental services provided within the area served by Aneurin Bevan University Health Board.
 The practice provides a range of NHS and private general dental services.

 HIW's quality checks form part of a new tailored approach to assurance and are one of a number of ways in which it examines how healthcare services are meeting the Health and Care Standards 2015 and the Private Dentistry (Wales) Regulations 2017 (and other relevant regulations).

 Feedback is made available to service representatives at the end of the quality check, in a way which supports learning, development and improvement at both operational and strategic levels.

 Quality checks are a snapshot of the standards of care within healthcare services.
-They are conducted entirely offsite and focus on three key areas: infection prevention and control, governance (specifically around staffing) and the environment of care.
-The work explores arrangements put in place to protect staff and patients from COVID 19, enabling us to provide fast and supportive improvement advice on the safe operation of services during the pandemic.
+They are conducted entirely offsite and focus on three key areas; infection prevention and control, governance (specifically around staffing) and the environment of care.
+Quality checks allow us to explore how services are meeting the relevant standards in an agile way, enabling us to provide fast and supportive improvement advice on the safe operation of services.
 More information on our approach to assurance and inspections can be found here.

-We spoke to both principal dentists who are the practice owners and the practice manager on 24 May 2022, who provided us with information and evidence about their service.
+We spoke to one of the principal dentists, who is also the registered manager, on 4 October 2022, who provided us with information and evidence about their service.
 We used the following key lines of enquiry:

-- What changes have been implemented in light of COVID-19 to ensure infection prevention and control standards are maintained? - How is the practice ensuring that all patients (including vulnerable/at risk groups) are able to access services appropriately and safely? - How does the practice meet the needs of Welsh speaking patients when accessing healthcare services in the medium of Welsh? - How has the practice and the services it provides adapted during this period of COVID-19? - How does the practice ensure that equality and a rights-based approach are embedded across the service?
+- How is the practice ensuring there are appropriate arrangements in pace that uphold standards of infection, prevention and control (IPC)? - How is the practice ensuring that all patients (including vulnerable/at risk groups) are able to access services appropriately and safely? - How does the practice meet the needs of Welsh speaking patients when accessing healthcare services in the medium of Welsh? - How is the practice ensuring it maintains the quality of patient care and service delivery? - How does the practice ensure that equality and a rights-based approach are embedded across the service?